What is Revenge Malware?

 Revenge malware analysis

-A video recorded in the ANY.RUN malware hunting service allows us to take a look at the execution of this malware as it unfolds.
+A video recorded in the ANY.RUN malware hunting service allows us to take a look at the execution of this malware as it unfolds and also other malicious programs like ransomware.

 Figure 1: Displays the lifecycle of Revenge in a visual form.
 A graph generated by ANY.RUN